joejenett/iwebthings/_posts/2024-07-07-notes-from-a-rabbit-hole-07-07-24.md

 ---
 Sorry to report that the cli software I linked to originally in this post appears to be broken.
 For me, anyway.

 One thing I’ve learned is when one jumps into a rabbit hole, they need to know when to jump back out.
 After spending several hours simply trying to get the software to work, I decided to do just that.
-I’ve left that rabbit hole.

 In case I’m right about there being something wrong with the software, I’ve decided to remove the link.
 So it goes.
 Oh well.